 These days, we’re a lot savvier.
 We know if we produce good job sheets, the job will get done.
 The engineers will know what they’re doing, and it’ll make life easier for us in the long run.

+Job sheets are documents with information about a field service job.
 Job sheets can come in many formats and sizes.
 They are the glue that holds a job together.
 Engineers can find details about a job, including the site contact and address.
 They can also enter results as they complete the work, fulfil action lists and mark it as completed once it is all done.

 You’re probably already well acquainted with job sheets by now.
 These were once just photocopied pieces of paper.
 But now can be turned into templates to make sure you don’t waste time creating brand-new ones from scratch.
 And that’s only one of the benefits of embracing technology.

-Why Are Job Sheets Important?
+Why are Job Sheets Important?

 Okay, so we know what job sheets are, and you are most likely already using them on a daily basis.
 But why are they so important to the service industry?

 Electronic job sheets have been the way forward for a while now.
-The digital format has plenty of benefits to an array of different businesses.
+The digital format has plenty of benefits for an array of different businesses.
 Whether you’re a gas engineer or a manager of a catering equipment business, keeping track of jobs in the right way is important.

 Here are five reasons why we love job sheets:

-1. Makes customers happy
+1. Makes your customers happy

 Providing your engineers with everything they need to get to site and get the job done will make the whole process much smoother.